MAJOR MACRO ECONOMIC INDICATORS

 - Strong growth potential

-- Membership of the Pacific Alliance
+- Membership to the Pacific Alliance

 - Mining, energy, agricultural and fishing resources